Need Employment?

 Do You Need Employment?
 NeedEncouragement.com

 God has established work from the beginning, recognizing its significance and inherent goodness.
-However, obstacles often need to be overcome when it comes to seeking employment.
+However, obstacles often arise when seeking employment.
 In these challenging times, we should turn towards God and His guidance.
 We are encouraged to Ask, Seek, and Knock – for with persistence and faith, doors will open.
 Yet, as we embark on this employment journey, we may wonder about the distinction between a career and a calling.
-A career may be a job that provides financial stability while a calling aligns with our passions and purpose in life.
-When searching for work, seeking what sustains and fulfills us spiritually and emotionally is crucial to withstand any attacks of the devil or any type of depression..
+A career may provide financial stability, while a calling aligns with our passions and purpose in life.
+When searching for work, seeking what sustains and fulfills us spiritually and emotionally is crucial to withstand any attacks of the devil or any depression.
+Just imagine for a moment if Jesus had a resume?
+What would it look like?

 Approach each day with unwavering faith and pray earnestly for God’s direction in opening up the right opportunities while closing doors that lead nowhere.
 My prayer is: “Lord Almighty, I come before you today humbly asking for Your divine intervention in my need for employment.
 I know You have brought me this far in life by providing abundantly for my big and small needs.
 I ask You now to guide me towards the path where I can utilize my skills effectively while finding fulfillment in serving others through meaningful work.”
 Have faith and pray for God’s will to be done in your search for employment. ~ Bill Greguska